Study project and interdisciplinary course for CogSci Master Students

 Within this study project we will discuss the risks and societal implications of networked digital services to develop strategies and formats for public awareness raising.
 Participants will form small teams to choose their own topics – along the technologies and issues they perceive most pressing.
 These topics should then be implemented into Open Educational Resources – school materials for high school students, workshop events for school teachers, explainer videos to circulate on the web, or similar public interventions.

-The course is aimed at Cognitive Science Master students who can participate in one of two modes:
+The course is aimed at Cognitive Science Master students who can participate in the following mode(s):

 We further invite Master students of Lehramt to participate in this course.
-Accreditation at the UOS is possible as part of the KCL module “Medienbildung und Mediensozialisation” (1 semester, either SoSe 2023 or WiSe 2023/24, 4 hrs/week, 4–6 ECTS points).
+Accreditation at the UOS is possible as part of the KCL module “Medienbildung und Mediensozialisation” (1 semester, WiSe 2023/24, 4 hrs/week, 4–6 ECTS points).
 We have 10 places for Lehramt students.

 We also have limited places for students from other disciplines and other institutions.
 Please contact us in this case.